 Identify and apply effectively a relevant theoretical framework to analyze real life problems and cases in a conceptually rigorous manner

-Critically evaluate the effects of various multi-level decision-making systems on the outputs and outcomes of international and European policy processes
+Critically evaluate the effects of various multi-level decision-making systems on the outputs and outcomes of national, international and EU policy processes

 Build, present and defend well-grounded arguments in oral communication